chharvey/counterpoint-proposals/issues/98-block-expressions.md

 ```
 In this code, the block expression returns `2` from the function abruptly.
 At runtime, `message1` gets set, but then the function returns, and the last two variables are never initialized.
 Notice the block expression *didn’t* produce `2` as its determinant and assign it to `message2`, completing execution and moving on to the third variable.

-The code passes static analysis because, as above, the block expression has an abrupt completion and has type `never`, which is assignable to `str`.
+The code passes static analysis because, as above, the block expression has an abrupt completion and has type `nothing`, which is assignable to `str`.
 (In fact we didn’t even need the `"two";` statement in it.)
 However, the return value is still analyzed.
 If we attempted to return a boolean for example, we would get a TypeError because it’s not assignable to the return signature of `f`.